Pelagicore/facelift/README.md

  - Interfaces can be implemented in C++
  - Interfaces can be implemented in QML/JS
  - C++ interface implementations should be clean from any hack required by the interfacing to QML (no use of variants, qabstractitemmodel, integer instead of enum, etc...)
  - The interface exposed to the UI code should be completely defined using the IDL.
- - The interface implementation details should not be visible to the UI code.
+Interface implementation details should not be visible to the UI code.
 Exceptions to that rule should be easily identifiable.
  - The framework should be able to produce proxy and adapter classes which enable an interface implementation to be accessible via an IPC channel.
  - A proxy class should implement the exact same interface as the object implementing the actual interface.
  - Proxy classes should be usable from both c++ and from QML code.